-- 09. Historic Replica When an item cannot be restored, preserved, or attained, a collector may have to replicate the item.
-When replicating an item it is important to research and duplicate the construction methods and materials as close as possible.
+- to research and duplicate the construction methods and materials as close as possible.
 Attach a picture/photograph of the original item. - 10.
 Heirloom Restoration or Preservation Exhibit an antique or collectable which has been restored or preserved using appropriate methods.
 Attach a before picture of the item.